Skip to main content

 Congratulations!
 You have finished the first tutorial.
 This is how the app would look like in a iframe with this link: https://deployed.dynamaker.com/applications/iqKro4BqBgJ/

-Now that we know the very basics of a project and deployment, let's go deeper in the component in the next tutorial My First Component.
+Now that we know the very basics of an app and deployment, let's go deeper in the component container in the next tutorial My First Component.